AI Fluency with Claude: Complete Course to Master AI

 | AI Fluency for Students | Learning effectively with AI: student's guide | All |

-AI Fluency is the most important professional skill of 2026.
+AI Fluency is the practical skill worth learning.
 Whether you're a beginner or an experienced developer, the 4D Framework (Delegation, Description, Discernment, Diligence) provides a structured roadmap to mastery.
 Start by assessing your level, choose the right path, and practice regularly.

 Next steps: